algolia/vue-instantsearch/docs/src/components/highlight.md

 editable: true
 githubSource: docs/src/components/highlight.md
 ---

-Safely displays highlighted attributes of your search results.
+Displays highlighted attributes of your search results.

 This component leverages the [highlighting feature of Algolia](https://www.algolia.com/doc/faq/searching/what-is-the-highlighting/#faq-section) but adds some sugar on top of it to prevent XSS attacks.